Possible consequences

 • seriously affected air and rail traffic.

-What are the possible consequences of snow or freezing precipitation in a red vigilance situation?
+What are the possible consequences of snow or freezing rain in a red awareness level?

-In the event of snow or freezing precipitation, the red warning level (severe snow or ice warning) is announced when there is
+In the event of snow or freezing precipitation, the red awareness level is announced when there is

 • a large amount of snow (over 25 cm within 12 hours)